 Remembering the goal of mastery is especially important when teaching Orton Gillingham in small groups, such as in a public-school setting.
 It is important to remember that teaching to the middle and moving on has not served our dyslexic students well.
-No child’s journey to mastery will look exactly like another and maintaining this aspect of Orton Gillingham instruction may be challenging in some situations.
-However, the benefits are worthwhile.
+No child’s journey to mastery will look exactly like another.
+Maintaining this aspect of Orton Gillingham instruction may be challenging in some situations, however, the benefits are worthwhile.

 If you are building towards mastery, be sure you are playing lots of games with your students!